December 11, 1944

 A Born Singer

-When she was nine, her father died following an accident at a construction site where he was working.
-After her mother remarried, the family relocated first to Cincinnati and then to Augusta, Georgia.
-Soon young Brenda was a star on local television.
+When Lee was nine, her father died following an accident at a construction site where he was working.
+After her mother remarried, the family relocated, first to Cincinnati and then to Augusta, Georgia.
+Soon, young Lee was a star on local television.
 During this time, the show’s producer decided the name Tarpley was too hard to remember, so he shortened it and christened her Brenda Lee.

 With the help of a local DJ, Lee was introduced to Red Foley in February 1956.
-Foley was so impressed with Lee’s talent, that shortly thereafter the family moved to Springfield, Missouri, so Lee could become a regular performer on Foley’s TV show, Ozark Jubilee, which was carried nationally on ABC.
-This led to appearances on network TV shows hosted by Perry Como, Ed Sullivan, and Steve Allen.
+Foley was so impressed with Lee’s talent that shortly thereafter, the family moved to Springfield, Missouri, so Lee could become a regular performer on Foley’s TV show, Ozark Jubilee, which was carried nationally on ABC.
+These performances led to appearances on network TV shows hosted by Steve Allen, Perry Como, and Ed Sullivan.
 Dub Allbritten, Foley’s manager, became Lee’s personal manager in 1956 and remained in that position throughout her formative years.

 In May 1956, Lee signed with Decca Records and two months later had her first recording session, supervised by Paul Cohen with the assistance of Owen Bradley.
-Her third single, the foot-stomping, handclapping “One Step at a Time,” produced in New York by Milt Gabler, became her first chart record (#15 country, #43 pop, 1957).
-This marked her only appearance on the country charts for the next twelve years.
+Her third single, the foot-stomping, handclapping “One Step at a Time,” produced in New York by Milt Gabler, became her first chart record (#15 country, #43 pop, 1957) but was her only song to appear on the country charts for the next twelve years.

 00:00 / 00:00